fabiospampinato/phoenix/README.md

 ## Installation

-This configuration uses a remap of the Caps Lock key to something more useful: the Hyper key <kbd>⇪</kbd> (basically just <kbd>ctrl + alt + cmd</kbd> combined into one key) if used in combination with other keys, otherwise it gets mapped to <kbd>F18</kbd>, which is used to trigger the space switcher.
+This configuration uses a remap of the Caps Lock key to something more useful: the Hyper key <kbd>⇪</kbd> (basically just <kbd>Ctrl + Alt + Cmd</kbd> combined into one key) if used in combination with other keys, otherwise it gets mapped to <kbd>F18</kbd>, which is used to trigger the space switcher.
 If you prefer you may skip these remap steps while you try the configuration, but if you usually have many spaces opened I highly recommend you not to miss out the awesome space switcher, for which this hack is a requirement.

 1. Install [Phoenix](https://github.com/kasper/phoenix#install)
 2. Install [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) via its [dmg](https://pqrs.org/latest/karabiner-elements-latest.dmg)